 The 2016 CORKUMNAVIGATION guide was launched on March 8h 2016 and is available from Meitheal Mara’s offices for €2.

-Meitheal Mara offers guided CORKUMNAVIGATION tours & trips at various times throughout the year.
-We welcome group and individual enquiries.
-Note – CORKUMNAVIGATION is tide dependant so enquire well in advance of your date.
+CORKUMNAVIGATION Tours & Trips: Meitheal Mara offers guided CORKUMNAVIGATION tours & trips at various times throughout the year.
+Please contact us for group and individual enquiries.
+Note – CORKUMNAVIGATION is tide dependent so enquire well in advance of your date.

 River Lee Clean-up